 There are plenty of websites about what to do, where to eat, and where to go while visiting Darwin and the Top End.
-This isn't what my site is about.
+This isn't what this article is about.

-Mine is a bit more focused on enjoying just your swimming experiences, and also what to honestly expect when you get here.
+This is focused on enjoying your swimming experiences, and also what to honestly expect when you get here.
 Swimming in rock holes in the Top End for example, is like nothing else.

 The city of Darwin is like no other.
 Tropical, with a mix of old and modern.
 The city is small and it's far easier to get around by car than by public transport.